Brittany Hayes: International competition

 In June 2009, Hayes was named to the USA water polo women's senior national team for the 2009 FINA World Championships in Rome, Italy.
-Hayes was also a member of the 2007 USA water polo women's senior national team to take Gold at the 2007 FINA World Championships in Melbourne, Australia.
+She was a member of the 2007 USA water polo women's senior national team that captured a Gold medal at the 2007 FINA World Championships in Melbourne, Australia.
+In 2005, she was part of the U.S. team that too first place at the FINA Junior World Championships, in Perth, Australia.
+At the Holiday Cup in 2006 in Los Alamitos, California, her team took first place.
+At the 2007 Holiday Cup, she scored four goals, and her team won the gold medal.
+Her team won the gold at FINA Junior World Championship in 2005, and at the 2003 FINA Junior World Championship captured a silver medal.